anpavlov/digit-recognition/README.md

         python digit_maker.py

 2. Run digit_recog.py.
-As the argument, add the location of your 5x7px PNG file.
-For example, if I have a PNG file named `0_25.png` located in `training-sets/0/`, I would type:
+To train on start, just type:

+        python digit_recog.py

+3. If you want to load neuron data from a file (which I automatically save in the `data/` directory after every training session):

-        python digit_recog.py training-sets/0/0_25.png
+        python digit_recog.py data/your_data_file

+Note that `data/your_data_file` could be anywhere that leads to a [pickled](http://docs.python.org/2/library/pickle.html?highlight=pickle#pickle) Neuron list.

-3. From there, `digit_recog.py` will indicate the number it thinks you have shown it.
+4. From there, `digit_recog.py` will let you know what to do.

-NB: Every time you run `digit_recog.py`, it will train using the files in `training-set`.
-This takes approximately 5 seconds for me.
-I have not yet implemented a Neuron saving feature... but you can.

 ## The theory